-5. Vacation.
-Mrs. Pampinella is entitled to 20 vacation days per year to be scheduled and utilized following the approval of the Superintendent.
+- 5. Vacation.
+Mrs. Pampinella is entitled to twenty (20) vacation days per year to be scheduled and utilized following the approval of the Superintendent.
 Vacation days are not cumulative and must be taken within each year of the Agreement or will be deemed forfeited.

-6. Sick Leave/Personal Leave.
-Mrs. Pampinella is entitled to 12 days of paid personal sick leave and five paid personal days per year.
+- 6. Sick Leave/Personal Leave.
+Mrs. Pampinella is entitled to twelve (12) days of paid personal sick leave and five (5) paid personal days per year.
 Unused sick and personal days will accrue as sick days up to 180 days.
 There is no right to payment for unused sick or personal days.
 Mrs. Pampinella will provide a doctor's certificate for absence to the Superintendent upon the Superintendent's request.
 Personal leave days may be granted only for the following reasons:

 - (a) Religious Holiday

 - (b) Illness in the immediate family

 - (c) Marriage self or immediate family

 - (d) Necessary Court Appearance (other than jury duty)

 - (e) Home title closing

-(f) Moving
+- (f) Moving

+- 7. Bereavement.
+Employee with more than one year of continuous service shall be granted up to five bereavement days for death in the "immediate family", "(effective upon the complete ratification and approval of the 2017-2022 Agreement, including grandchild, aunt, uncle and domestic partner three paid bereavement days and, if eligible, two charged to personal business days.

-7. Health Insurance.
+- 8. Health Insurance.
 The District will provide Mrs. Pampinella with health insurance coverage through NYSHIP.
-The District will pay 85% of the premium for individual coverage or 80% for dependent family coverage.

-8. Dental Insurance.
-The District will provide Mrs. Pampinella with the same dental benefit that is provided to CSEA unit members pursuant to the terms of the then current District/CSEA collective negotiations agreement.

-9. Supplemental Benefits.
-The District will provide Mrs. Pampinella with the same or similar Supplemental Benefits that are provided to CSEA unit members pursuant to the terms of the then current District/CSEA collective negotiations agreement.

-10. Travel.
-Mrs. Pampinella will be reimbursed for all travel related to her job at the mileage rate set by the Board.

-11. Notices.
-Any notice or other communication pursuant to the Memorandum will be given to the intended recipient in writing and will be effective: (i) immediately upon personal delivery or upon being sent by facsimile transmission; (ii) one day after being sent by Federal Express or other overnight mail; or (iii) three days after being mailed by first class certified mail, return receipt requested, postage paid, and, in the case of clause (ii) or (iii) of this Paragraph, sent or mailed, as the case may be, to the address for the recipient set forth below or such other address as either party may hereafter designate by written notice.
+The District will pay 85% of the premium for individual coverage or 80% for dependent family coverage. - 9.
+Dental Insurance.
+Per the provisions of the current CSEA contract. - 10.
+Supplemental Benefits.
+The District will provide Mrs. Pampinella with the same or similar Supplemental Benefits and Vision Plan, as is provided to CSEA unit members per the provisions of the Collective Bargaining Agreement then in effect. - 11.
+Travel.
+Mrs. Pampinella will be reimbursed for all travel related to her job at the mileage rate set by the Board. - 12.
+Retirement.
+The Board of Education shall cover the employee for retirement under the laws pertaining to the New York State Employees' Retirement System.
+The school district shall provide the New York State 75i Retirement Plan.
+Eligible employees are extended the benefits of Option 41J New York State Retirement Plan. - 13.
+Notices.
+Any notice or other communication pursuant to the Agreement will be given to the intended recipient in writing and will be effective: (i) immediately upon personal delivery or upon being sent by facsimile transmission; (ii) one day after being sent by Federal Express or other overnight mail; or (iii) three days after being mailed by first class certified mail, return receipt requested, postage paid, and, in the case of clause (ii) or (iii) of this Paragraph, sent or mailed, as the case may be, to the address for the recipient set forth below or such other address as either party may hereafter designate by written notice.

-For Mrs. Pampinella: 15 Shoreham Road Massapequa, NY 11758
+For Mrs. Pampinella:

+15 Shoreham Road

+Massapequa, NY 11758